 According to Kohut and Wolf (1978), the self, a psychic structure, is at the core of our personality.
 Kohut (1971) asserts that the development of self is a process that begins at birth and depends on the environment.
 Grosch (1994) writes, “As long as the self is imbedded in a social matrix that provides a field of the needed mirroring responses and the needed availability of idealizable values, the self will feel comfortably affirmed in his or her total self with its ambitions and goals” (p.
 55).
 An individual’s “self will emerge as either a firm and healthy structure or as a more or less seriously damaged one” (Kohut & Wolf, p.
 20).
 This emergence is dependent on the quality of the interactions between the self and its self-objects in childhood.
 Kohut (1984) writes that selfobject relationships form the essence of psychological life from birth to…

 “The significant problems we face cannot be solved at the same level of thinking we were at when we created them.”- Albert Einstein When we need to solve a problem, we often start it from wasting our time, money and energy on “going round in circles”.
 The reason can be simple: our wrong choice … Continue reading Solution Building vs Problem Solving?

 Coaches provide support, structure and encouragement to help individuals fulfil their potential, make the most of their lives and move forward in the areas which they want to change – for example in their relationships, careers, fitness/sport, work-life balance or self-confidence.
-By observation, listening and questioning, coaches explore with clients their situation, values and beliefs. … Continue reading We hold so much power within ourselves that needs to be let out.
-Sometimes we just need a little direction, a little support, a little coaching, and the greatest things can happen.
+By observation, listening and questioning, coaches explore with clients their situation, values and beliefs. … Continue reading We hold so much power within ourselves that needs to be released.
+Sometimes we need just a little direction, a little support, a little Coaching, and the greatest things can happen.